packbackbooks/engineering-docs/careers/software-engineer.md

 ### Responsibilties

 - Write and debug code for small features or components.
-- Conduct software testing and quality assurance on your own code and may assist senior engineers with larger systems.
+- Conduct software testing and quality assurance on your own code.
 - Create technical documentation for your code, often with guidance.
-- Support senior engineers on complex tasks and projects.
+- Participate in code review and offer constructive feedback.
 - Learn the codebase, development processes, and team tools.
 - Work on small, self-contained tasks with clear instructions.
 - Participate in team meetings and provide progress updates.
-- Adhere to team coding standards and best practices.
+- Adhere to team norms, coding standards and best practices.
 - Troubleshoot basic software issues and bugs.